Skip to main content

 In this article, learn why our Purchases report uses the accrual-basis method of accounting and what it implies.

-Marketing Bsport avatar
+Marketing bsport avatar

-Written by Marketing Bsport
+Written by Marketing bsport

-Updated over a week ago
+Updated over a year ago

 Cash and accrual accounting are two widely recognized approaches to managing your company's financial records.
 Understanding the distinction between these methods is crucial because they handle gift cards and internal account balances in contrasting ways.
 In this article, we'll explain the differences between these two methodologies and clarify why we opt for accrual-based accounting for our Purchases report.